 Different Types of Wastes

 Waste products fall into different categories, the most common ones being solid, liquid, hazardous and electronic wastes.
 Liquid waste is basically in non-solid form.
 Notable examples include waste water, waste detergents and industrial cleaning liquid.
 Solid wastes include refuse and garbage common around homes and industrial premises.
 Electronic waste is also primarily solid; old batteries, electronics and thermostats are all examples in this category.
 Finally, hazardous wastes pose significant environmental and public health threats, especially when improperly disposed.
 Examples of the same include solvents, pesticides and cleaners among other chemicals.
 The choice of a waste management approach should be considerate of the type of waste.
 For instance, waste disposal services meant for dirty water cannot be applicable in managing hazardous wastes.
-You may be interested in Revolution Resource Recovery if you want more information.

 Before initiating disposal protocols or other waste management practices, be sure to conduct waste audits.
 A waste audit depicts a comprehensive analysis of your waste production trends.
 The audit facilitates the identification of recyclable materials and those destined for disposal.
 In this case, you can keep track of the amount of waste your facility produces and devise effective management practices.

 Waste Management Methods

 This is a common environmentally friendly waste management practice.
 However, it is imperative to take great caution when recycling waste.
 The process requires an efficient and effective program, especially when dealing with large waste quantities.
 For recycling procedures to be effective, you should first focus on reducing waste to a manageable quantity.